Texas Academy of Mathematics and Science: Volunteering

 The TAMS program allows students to find volunteering opportunities within the Denton, Texas area.
 Most volunteering activities are coordinated through numerous clubs and organizations within the program as well as through student life.
 TAMS students participate throughout the academic year.
 Volunteering ranges from, but not limited to grade school tutoring, hospital and nursing home volunteering, participating in Denton environmental clean up, hosting UNT sponsored charity auctions and service events, etc. Students have also established non-profit start up programs that promote volunteering within the Denton community.
 PCS 2 Prosper is one of the many notable organizations that have been founded by TAMS students.
 Volunteers collect donated computers and laptops from the community and some companies, and distributes them to schools and homes in need after repairing and renovating them.

 Forward Tutoring is a prominent non-profit start up created by TAMS students with the mission to build a community of mentors and tutors.
 It is known to be an online tutoring service in which TAMS students volunteer their time to schools in need of academic aid.
 Student who seek this aid in turn participate in community services for other non-profit organizations.
 The organization gained recognition for its program and was able to receive a grant in 2011 from the Murphy Entrepreneurship after a generally well received beta launch.

-Clubs and events

-TAMS students participate in the UNT community through activities such as community service projects and tutoring.
-TAMS has a number of student activities and events, ranging from academic competitions to performance and cultural groups.
-Club meetings and activities are usually coordinated using Facebook.
-Most clubs at TAMS offer numerous volunteering and community service opportunities.
-Despite the fact that only hours volunteered during the school year while at TAMS count, in the 2014–2015 school year students at TAMS volunteered an average of over 98 hours per student.
-In addition to clubs, students may join any UNT clubs outside of TAMS.
-A selection of currently active clubs (as well as selected competitions entered by TAMS students), many of which offer volunteering opportunities, can be found below: